UrbanGS: Semantic-Guided Gaussian Splatting for Urban Scene Reconstruction: Experiments

-For full image reconstruction, our method achieves 26.47 PSNR and 0.839 SSIM, surpassing PVG~\cite{chen2023periodic} by 0.24 PSNR.
-The improvement is more pronounced in non-sky regions, where our approach shows a substantial gain of 2.21 PSNR (28.93 vs 26.72) and 0.037 SSIM (0.878 vs 0.841) compared to PVG~\cite{chen2023periodic}, indicating better handling of complex geometric structures in urban environments.
+\textbf{Results on nuScenes~\cite{caesar2020nuscenes}.} We comprehensively evaluate our method against previous state-of-the-art approaches on the nuScenes~\cite{caesar2020nuscenes} dataset, reporting quantitative results in Table~\ref{tab:comparison}.
+Our approach achieves superior performance among methods that do not rely on ground-truth (GT) bounding boxes, surpassing recent semantic-based methods (e.g., PVG~\cite{chen2023periodic}, EmerNeRF~\cite{yang2023emernerf}) as well as bounding-box-based approaches utilizing predicted boxes (e.g., streetGS~\cite{yan2024street}, OmniRe~\cite{chen2024omnire}, 4dgf~\cite{fischer2024dynamic}).
+Specifically, for full-image reconstruction, our method achieves 26.92 PSNR and 0.848 SSIM, significantly outperforming PVG~\cite{chen2023periodic} by 0.69 PSNR and 0.014 SSIM.
+In non-sky regions, our gains become even more pronounced, reaching 27.61 PSNR and 0.861 SSIM, clearly exceeding PVG by 0.89 PSNR and 0.020 SSIM.
+Such improvements highlight our method's effectiveness in accurately reconstructing detailed urban structures.

+Remarkably, our approach not only outperforms all methods relying on predicted bounding boxes, but also surpasses the streetGS~\cite{yan2024street} method even when it leverages GT bounding boxes.
+This result demonstrates the strong robustness and effectiveness of our method, as we achieve superior accuracy without explicit bounding-box supervision.
+Additionally, methods that rely heavily on bounding boxes experience significant performance degradation when switching from GT to predicted bounding boxes; notably, the 4dgf~\cite{fischer2024dynamic} method struggles significantly under predicted bounding-box inputs, failing to converge and exhibiting very low performance.

-The advantages of our method are most evident in dynamic object reconstruction.
-For human instances, we achieve 24.88 PSNR and 0.783 SSIM, outperforming PVG~\cite{chen2023periodic} by 0.90 PSNR and 0.040 SSIM.
-In vehicle reconstruction, our method demonstrates even larger improvements, reaching 26.05 PSNR and 0.855 SSIM, surpassing PVG~\cite{chen2023periodic} by 1.32 PSNR and 0.040 SSIM.
-These significant gains can be attributed to our dynamic-focused semantic decomposition strategy, which enables specialized treatment of moving objects.
+In dynamic object reconstruction, our method further demonstrates clear advantages.
+For human instances, we achieve 24.92 PSNR and 0.767 SSIM, substantially outperforming PVG by 0.94 PSNR and 0.024 SSIM.
+For vehicle instances, we achieve 26.01 PSNR and 0.838 SSIM, representing a significant gain of 1.28 PSNR and 0.023 SSIM compared to PVG.
+These improvements underscore our model's strength in effectively reconstructing dynamic content in challenging urban environments, without relying on external bounding-box supervision.